Profile

 Tucson Embroidery & Design is challenged by competition on two fronts.
 One- and two-person home-based shops can compete on price because they don't incur overhead costs such as rent.
 Larger shops also compete on price, taking advantage of established market share to achieve economies of scale.
 Specializing doesn't answer the challenge because the market expects pricing based on large- scale production.

-Retreating and regrouping may be the best strategy, Bruder says.
+Retreating and regrouping may be the best strategy, Coach Bruder says.
 Baird is reducing expenses by trading in the unnecessary machinery.
 To regroup, she needs to invent a new business model.

 She should contact the Arizona Council for Economic Conversion.
 It has programs to help entrepreneurs with business plans and finances.
 With its assistance, Baird should do an extensive market study, then use it as a steppingstone to a new business plan.